-There are 22 national park service sites in New York State.
+There are 22 national park service sites in New York State as of 2019.
 Two of these sites are shared with New Jersey.

 NPS Sites New York State

 - Federal Hall National Memorial

 - Fire Island National Seashore